JosephWildey/RedditChallenges/README.md

 # RGBToHex
 This program takes the integer values of RGB (0-255 for Red, Green, and Blue) and outputs the hexidecimal string.
 It will average the values given for a specific color, if you give more than one value.
 Otherwise, it will just process the initial value given.
 I wanted to make the program a bit more flexible, but it would have been ugly and unnecessarily taxing.
+An update for this at some point to combine hex strings is coming, someday.
+Misread the "bonus" part of the challenge it seems.